cran/MatchIt.mice/README.md

 ```

 ## Acknowledgments
 I would like to thanks the CRAN team members for their comments and technical support.
-This package relies on the following packages, and please cite their reference manuals and vignettes in your work besides citing reference manual of this package:
+This package relies on the following packages.
+Please cite their reference manuals and vignettes in your work besides citing reference manual of this package:
 1. [`MatchIt`](https://cran.r-project.org/package=MatchIt) package
 2. [`mice`](https://cran.r-project.org/package=mice) package